pierreforstmann/pgds/README.md

 `create extension pgds;`
 <br>

-pgds has been successfully tested with PostgreSQL 12, 13, 14, 15, 16 and 17:
+pgds has been successfully tested with PostgreSQL 12, 13, 14, 15, 16 and 17.

 ## Usage

 pgds has no GUC parameter.

+What it does:

-pgds parses tables used in SQL statements, check whether statistics exists for these tables and if not, run ANALYZE statement if the user executing the query is the owner of the table.
+- it parses tables used in SQL statements
+- it checks whether statistics exists for these tables
+- if not, runs ANALYZE statement if the user executing the query is the owner of the table.